Know Your Options Before Results Day: A Level

 Students who have applied to university through UCAS will find that the system automatically updates on the morning of Results Day, so logging into Track will indicate whether a student has won a place at their first or insurance choice institution.
 There are three possible scenarios for a student awaiting a university place:

 - Underperforming (therefore not winning a place at a first or insurance university)

-If a student has achieved the grades required to meet the offer at their first choice university, their place will be confirmed on UCAS Track.
+If a student has achieved the grades required to meet their first choice university offer, their place will be confirmed on UCAS Track.
 Students logging into UCAS on Results Day will see this reflected on their account and do not need to do anything other than enjoy a well-earned celebration.

 If a student has matched their insurance offer but not their first choice, again UCAS will reflect this.
 Their place at their first choice will be lost but enrolment at the insurance institution will be confirmed.